Season:summer

 Season: winter

 There is history all around Ceannabeinne beach.
 Nearby are the remains of a monastery and a deserted village, then just over the hill is the historic 18th Century Rispond Harbour.
 Visible out to sea is Eilean Hoan, the burial island.
-The beach itself has pristine sand, with rocky outcrops and is easily accessed from the car park by the main road.
+The beach itself has pristine sand, with rocky outcrops.
+It is easily accessed from the car park by the main road.
 This is a must-stop place on any tour of North Scotland.

 Above Ceannabeinne beach in Sutherland.